 Federal having carried its burden, and Zahoruiko having failed to adduce evidence sufficient to support a jury verdict in his favor, or even to challenge Federal’s showing of prejudice in the district court, summary judgment was correctly entered in Federal’s favor.

 It took a great deal of gall to bring this action.
 The prejudice was obvious.
 The failure to comply with the policy condition was blatant.
 The insured did not act in good faith to his insurer and should have been sanctioned by the court for making the spurious assertions delineated by the Second Circuit.

 This article, and all of the blog posts on this site, digest and summarize cases published by courts of the various states and the United States.
 The court decisions have been modified from the actual language of the court decisions, were condensed for ease of reading, and convey the opinions of the author regarding each case.

-Barry Zalma, Esq., CFE, now limits his practice to service as an insurance consultant and expert witness specializing in insurance coverage, insurance claims handling, insurance bad faith and insurance fraud almost equally for insurers and policyholders.
+Barry Zalma, Esq., CFE, now limits his practice to service as an insurance consultant specializing in insurance coverage, insurance claims handling, insurance bad faith and insurance fraud almost equally for insurers and policyholders.
 He also serves as an arbitrator or mediator for insurance related disputes.
-He practiced law in California for more than 44 years as an insurance coverage and claims handling lawyer and more than 49 years in the insurance business.
-Mr. Zalma is the first recipient of the first annual Claims Magazine/ACE Legend Award.
+He practiced law in California for more than 44 years as an insurance coverage and claims handling lawyer and more than 50 years in the insurance business.
+He is available at http://www.zalma.com and firstname.lastname@example.org.